 If the HBC cover was issued on or after 1 July 2010, you will be insured by icare and should refer to the icare website for how to notify your loss.
 The period of cover is six years for major defects and two years for other losses.

-If you become aware of the loss within the final six months of the insurance period, you will have six months from the time you become aware of the loss.
-This could be up to six months after the insurance period (this is called the extended claim period)
+If you become aware of the loss within the final six months of the warranty period, you will have six months from the time you become aware of the loss.
+This could be up to six months after the period of cover (in what’s called the ‘extended claim period’).

-In some exceptional circumstances, you may be able to make a ‘delayed claim’ after the insurance period has expired, if the insured event has not occurred during the insurance period.
+In some exceptional circumstances, you may be able to make a ‘delayed claim’ after the warranty period has expired, if the covered event has not occurred during the warranty period.

-You will need to demonstrate the builder or tradesperson was diligently pursued to rectify the problem, and that you have properly notified the insurer in writing during the insurance period.
+You will need to demonstrate that you diligently pursued the builder or tradesperson to rectify the problem, and that you properly notified the HBC provider in writing during the warranty period.

-When you notify the insurance agent, you are giving them notice of every loss caused by the same defect.
+When you notify the HBC provider, you need to tell them about every loss caused by the same defect.

 Your provider will need to be notified in writing.
 See here for a list of former home building compensation providers.